vibhabellutagi19/vibhabellutagi19.github.io/blog/2025-01-10-columns-and-experssions/index.md

 import SocialLinks from '@site/src/components/SocialLinks/socialLinks.js'

 Apache Spark's `Column and Expression` play a big role in making your pipeline more efficient.
-In this Tech Byte we will look into ALL the possible ways to select columns, use built-in functions and perform calculations with column objects and expressions in PySpark.
+In this blog we will look into ALL the possible ways to select columns, use built-in functions and perform calculations with column objects and expressions in PySpark.
 So, whether you build an ETL pipeline or doing exploratory data analysis, these techniques methods will come in handy.

 <!-- truncate -->